 Tiliter computer vision automatically recognises loose fresh produce items without the need for barcodes or wrapping.
 So, it helps retailers to reduce plastic packaging for fresh produce or even get rid of plastic packaging altogether.

 What the future holds for European grocers

 Shrinkage cost European retailers more than €49bn in 2019^^.
-So along with improving efficiency for our European customers adopting our innovative AI tech, another positive outcome is the ability to reduce loss from misidentified items.
+So along with improving efficiency and convenience for our European customers adopting our innovative AI tech, another positive outcome is the ability to reduce loss from misidentified items.

 Supermarkets that are used to focusing on their supply chain or category management are finding that it’s retail tech that’s the key to streamlining their operations and staying competitive.